Physics

 Why study with us…

-• You will be working in laboratories with excellent facilities and equipment, including oscilloscopes and full sets of data logging equipment.
+• • You will be working in modern laboratories with excellent facilities and equipment, including oscilloscopes and data logging equipment.

-• There will be opportunities for trips to see physics in use in industry and the chance to hear lectures.
+• There may be opportunities for trips to see physics in action within industry and the chance to experience lectures and/or hear from guest speakers.

 Where Physics can take you…

-Physics graduates are not only highly sought after and well suited to careers which directly involve science and engineering, but also in the financial and business sectors too.
+Physics graduates are not only highly sought after and well-suited to careers which directly involve science and engineering, but also in pretty much any sector requiring mathematical problem-solving skills.

 Entry requirements…